John Wilhelm Rowntree: Life

 He was born on 4 September 1868 in York, the eldest son of Joseph Rowntree (1836–1925) and his second wife, Antoinette Seebohm (1846–1924).

-He was educated at Bootham School, York and Oliver's Mount School, Scarborough He grew increasingly deaf from childhood, which impeded his academic progress at school, and was diagnosed in early adulthood with retinitis pigmentosa.
+He was educated at Bootham School and York and Oliver's Mount School, Scarborough.
+He grew increasingly deaf, beginning in childhood, which impeded his academic progress at school.
+He was diagnosed in early adulthood with retinitis pigmentosa.
 He married Constance Naish of Bristol in 1892.

 Business

-He was a successful businessman, vastly expanding the already successful family chocolate business.
+He was a successful businessman, vastly expanding the already successful Rowntree's family chocolate business.
 He joined it in 1886 and became a board member in 1897.
 He established a cocoa plantation in the West Indies to prevent other companies from controlling the supply.
-By the turn of the century, Rowntrees was selling to Australia and New Zealand and exploring poassibilities in North America.
+By the turn of the century, Rowntrees was selling to Australia and New Zealand and exploring possibilities in North America.

 Other achievements

 He played a large part in enabling the Religious Society of Friends to incorporate an understanding of modern science (such as the theory of evolution), modern biblical criticism, and the social meaning of Jesus's teaching into their belief systems.
 He helped establish Woodbrooke, the Quaker study centre in Bournville, Birmingham.

-He died unexpectedly on 9 March 1905 in New York whilst in America seeking treatment for his blindness.
+Rowntree died unexpectedly on 9 March 1905 in New York, whilst in America seeking treatment for his blindness.
 He is buried in Haverford, USA.